baby bath stuff

 Go for Mild, Tear-Free, and Hypoallergenic

 Look for gentle, tear-free, and hypoallergenic bath products.
 These options are kind to sensitive skin and won’t sting those little peppers Check labels for natural ingredients and steer clear of harsh chemicals like parabens, sulfates, and phthalates—they can dry out or irritate delicate skin.
+For babies with eczema or very sensitive skin, fragrance-free products are often the best choice.

 Don’t Use Too Much Soap

 You don’t need to use a lot of soap or cleanser to get your baby clean.
 A small amount goes a long way, especially since their skin is delicate and prone to dryness.
 Remember, too much soap can strip their skin of natural oils, so a little bit will do the job just fine.
+For young infants, plain water is sufficient for much of their body, with soap only necessary for the diaper area and skin folds.

 Babyproof the Bathroom